ericodle/SC3/_pages/home_en.md

     text_align: left
     subtitle_1:
       title: ""
+      text: "In 2018, JAXA engineers and embedded CPU board designers teamed up to launch this JAXA-originated venture."
+    subtitle_2:
+      title: ""
-      text: "In 2018, JAXA engineers and embedded CPU board designers teamed up to launch this JAXA-originated venture.
-A future where anyone can travel to the moon...
-To make this vision a reality, we strive to create affordable and high-performance space computers."
+      text: "A future where anyone can travel to the moon... to make this vision a reality, we strive to create affordable and high-performance space computers."
     show_divider: false
     button:
       text: "Learn More"